yangshun/tech-interview-handbook/apps/website/contents/algorithms/math.md

 ### Fast operators

 If the question asks you to implement an operator such as power, square root or division and want it to be faster than O(n), some sort of doubling (fast exponentiation) or halving (binary search) is usually the approach to go.
 Examples: [Pow(x, n)](https://leetcode.com/problems/powx-n/), [Sqrt(x)](https://leetcode.com/problems/sqrtx/)

-## Corner cases

-- Division by 0
-- Multiplication by 1
-- Negative numbers
-- Floats

 ## Essential questions